kamilburda/gimp-export-layers/resources/Coding Conventions.md

 modules forming a library, this avoids dependency on the application using the library.

-Import whole modules, do not import individual classes, functions or variables.
+Import whole modules, do not import individual classes, functions or other objects.
+Exceptions:
+* `from gimp import pdb`

 Do not use wildcard imports.
-Exceptions to this rule include:
+Exceptions:
 * `from future.builtins import *` to help improve Python 3 compatibility.

 Module-level statements should only include imports, docstring and definitions